 USB has come a long way and has truly become quite Universal, handling more types of connections than the original creators might have imagined:

-USB Video Capture Device: Another impressive feat, this device allows you to digitally record analog video in real time going from composite video (RCA) to USB and your computer.
+• USB Video Capture Device: Another impressive feat, this device allows you to digitally record video from an HDMI source, such as a camera, to USB and your computer.

 USB 3.0